RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 Once it completes, verify that the production application has the new change (blue header):

-* Coolstore - Prod at

 ![Prod]({% image_path nav-blue.png %})

+> If it doesn't, you may need to do a hard browser refresh.
+Try holding the shift key while clicking the browser refresh button.

 ####9.
 Run the Pipeline on Every Code Change

 ---

-Manually triggering the deployment pipeline to run is useful but the real goes is to be able to build and deploy every change in code or configuration at least to lower environments (e.g. dev and test) and ideally all the way to production with some manual approvals in-place.
+Manually triggering the deployment pipeline to run is useful but it would be better to run the pipeline automatically on every change in code or configuration, at least to lower environments (e.g. dev and test) and ideally all the way to production with some manual approvals in-place.

 In order to automate triggering the pipeline, you can define a webhook on your Git repository to notify OpenShift on every commit that is made to the Git repository and trigger a pipeline execution.

-You can get see the webhook links in the [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"} by going to _Builds > Build Configs > Webhooks_.
+You can get see the webhook links in the [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"} by going to _Builds > Build Configs > monolith-pipeline_.
 Look for the _Generic secret_ value in the _YAML_ tab.
 Copy this down.

 Then go back to the _Overview_ tab.
 At the bottom you'll find the _Generic_ webhook url which you will need (along with the secret) in the next steps.